finnoh/coffeeandcode/themes/hugo-serif-theme/content/tutorials/_index.md

 Importing, cleaning, modelling and visualizing data, here you find hands-on guidance in R and Python.
 Let's learn together!

-Have you got ideas or wishes for a new guide?
-Submit them via: *GOOGLE DOCS LINK*.
+*Have you got ideas or wishes for a new guide?
+If you like, enter them into the form on the left.*